Question: There were five frogs on a log. Three decided to jump off. How many were left?

 Does this sound familiar?
-How do we jump off that log of confusion and despair and swim in holiness?
-At the end of this passage, Paul provides the solution,
+How do we jump off that log of despair and swim in holiness?

 What a wretched man I am!
 Who will rescue me from this body that is subject to death?
 Thanks be to God, who delivers me through Jesus Christ our Lord!
 (Romans 7:24-25)

-Oh Jesus, I'm choosing today to leave the way I used to live.
-I place my faith in You, and not in the strength of my flesh!
-I choose Your wisdom and not my own knowledge.
-As a leap into this new existence, I trust You and You alone to live the Christian life through me.
-Show me the way!
+O Jesus, I’m choosing today to leave the way I used to live.
+I place my faith in You, and not in my own strength.
+I trust You alone to live the Christian life through me.
 Amen.

 Taken from Pete’s 365-day devotional book Experiencing LIFE Today.